carns/ofi-device-mapper/README.md

-# OFI Device Mapper

-This repo contains experimental code for querying available CPU and NIC resources and generating optimal mappings.
+This repo contains code for querying hardware topology and generating mappings to local resources.